adammj/ecg-sleep-staging/README.md

 # Expert-level ECG-only sleep staging

-This repository contains all the code and data used in the paper (<https://doi.org/10.1016/j.compbiomed.2024.108545>).
+This repository contains all the code and data used in the paper (<https://doi.org/10.1016/j.compbiomed.2024.108545>), which demonstrates expert-level, five-stage, sleep scoring.

 If you find this repository helpful, please cite the paper: